intel-analytics/ipex-llm/docs/readthedocs/index.md

-**Analytics Zoo is an open source Big Data AI platform (for distributed TensorFlow, PyTorch and keras on Apache Spark & Ray.)**
+Analytics Zoo is an open source Big Data AI platform (for distributed TensorFlow, PyTorch and keras on Apache Spark & Ray).

-***
+---

-Analytics Zoo includes the *Orca* library that seamlessly scales single-node Python notebooks to run on large clusters (so as to process distributed Big Data).
+Analytics Zoo includes the ***Orca*** library that seamlessly scale out your single node Python notebook across large clusters (so as to process distributed Big Data).

 - Quickstart
   - [TensroFlow 1.15]()